BY ELLIOT STEPHEN COHEN

 Throughout his 90-minute set, the Songwriters Hall of Fame inductee flashed an easygoing charm, while repeatedly displaying a warm, self-deprecating sense of humor, even while dancing.

-Remembering how he came to RCA Records in 1957, the now slightly portly 75-year-old silver-haired Sedaka jokingly commented, “They had just signed Elvis Presley, and they needed another sex symbol.”
+Remembering how he came to RCA Records in 1957, the now 75-year-old silver-haired singer jokingly commented, “They had just signed Elvis Presley, and they needed another sex symbol.”

 Prior to Sedaka’s entrance, a huge video screen showed photos of performers who have covered songs from his impressive 50-plus-year catalog, along with snippets from them.
 However, it felt much too long and too self-congratulatory, as some songs were repeated three or four times.